Polish National Alliance: Newspaper and current activities

 In 1881, the PNA's official newspaper Zgoda was established through the efforts of Frank Gryglaszewski, later Censor of the PNA.
 It was followed in 1908 by the Polish-language daily Dziennik Związkowy (Polish Daily News).
 In 1987, the AM radio station WPNA was established; the station was sold August 1, 2022.

 In the years 1912–1914 the PNA financially supported the Temporary Commission of Confederated Independence Parties.
 During World War I it collaborated with the Polish National League and the Polish National Committee in Paris.
 During World War II it backed the Polish Government in exile.
 In 1944 PNA under President Charles Rozmarek was a co-founder of the Polish American Congress (pol.
 Kongres Polonii Amerykańskiej), which shipped $150 million in goods to Polish refugees around the world.

-Charles Rozmerek, the president from 1939–1969 built a political machine from the Chicago membership, and played a role in Chicago Democratic politics.
+Charles Rozmerek, the president from 1939 to 1969 built a political machine from the Chicago membership, and played a role in Chicago Democratic politics.

-Since the end of the 19th century the PNA has been the largest Polish fraternal organization in the USA with assets of $500 million as a result of insurance activity (the only requirement of membership is to buy an insurance policy – life, health etc.), and returns from banks and media they own.
+Since the end of the 19th century the PNA has been the largest Polish fraternal organization in the US with assets of $500 million as a result of insurance activity (the only requirement of membership is to buy an insurance policy – life, health etc.), and returns from banks and media they own.